Back to blog

 Is it legal to scrape Google Trends?

 The legality of Google Trends scraping depends on the specific data you extract and how you intend to use it.
-It's essential to adhere to all regulations, including copyright and privacy laws.
-Before engaging in data extraction, we advise you to seek professional legal advice.
+It's essential to adhere to all regulations, including Google's terms, copyright, and privacy laws.
+Before engaging in web scraping, we advise you to seek professional legal advice.

 How do I extract data from Google Trends?